 Potential Insect Issues

-It’s unlikely that spider plants will have issues with insects, but it isn’t impossible.
-These plants are pretty resistant to being damaged by bugs, but you should watch out for signs of insect problems anyway.
+It’s unlikely that these plants will have issues with insects, but it isn’t impossible.
+They’re pretty resistant to being damaged by bugs, but you should watch out for signs of insect problems anyway.

 Holes in the leaves or spots on the leaves could be signs of an insect infestation.
 Plants that are having issues with pests will often have trouble growing, and you’re going to want to turn things around fast.

 There are many options to consider when looking to kill insects.
-You can go with something like an insecticidal soap to try to get rid of the bugs, but what option is best might depend on the type of bug that you’re dealing with.
+You can go with something like an insecticidal soap to try to get rid of them, but what option is best might depend on the type of bug that you’re dealing with.

 Some common bugs that spider plants might have to contend with include spider mites, whiteflies, aphids, and scales.
 Looking up information about the signs that you’re seeing should make it easier for you to determine which remedy to use.